-On November 30, 2022, the CCB issued 40 cannabis consumption lounge prospective licenses.
+On November 30, 2022, the Cannabis Compliance Board ("CCB") issued 40 cannabis consumption lounge prospective licenses.
 On June 20, 2023, the CCB gave approval to three cannabis consumption lounges to move forward.
 Those include Planet 13, Thrive Cannabis, and SoL Cannabis.
-The consumption lounges must still obtain local approvals and complete their buildout.
-Consumption lounges will https://www.headset.io/brands/alternative-medicine-association-ama provide a safe, legal place for tourists to consume cannabis.
+Subsequent to the reporting period, on February 23, 2024, Smoke and Mirrors was the first state-regulated lounge to open in Nevada.
+Consumption lounges must still obtain local approvals and complete their buildout.
+Consumption lounges will provide a safe, legal place for tourists to consume cannabis.
 It is currently illegal to consume cannabis anywhere outside of private residences.
 It is expected that the launch of consumption lounges will create a new attraction for visitors to the state and expand cannabis-related tourism.
 The Company is well positioned to benefit from increased demand, flower price stabilization, and the strength of its top brand and in-demand products that deliver excellent value to consumers.